v6d-io/v6d/CONTRIBUTING.rst

     cd build
     make vineyard_tests -j$(nproc)

-Before running test cases, you need to ensure etcd is correctly installed, by `brew install etcd` on Mac or :code:`pip3 install etcd_distro` on Linux distributions.
+Before running test cases, you need to ensure etcd is correctly installed, by ``brew install etcd`` on Mac or ``pip3 install etcd_distro`` on Linux distributions.

 There's a script to setup required environments and run test cases: